medleyjs/medley/docs/Reply.md

 # Reply
 The second parameter of the handler function is `Reply`.
-Reply is a core Fastify object that exposes the following functions:
+Reply is a core Medley object that exposes the following functions:

 - `.code(statusCode)` - Sets the status code.
 - `.header(name, value)` - Sets a response header.